-Responding to concerns that workers at warehouse distribution centers (as defined) employed under a quantified performance quota are being cheated, this bill would establish various new wage and hour protections specifically for such employees.
+Responding to concerns that warehouse center distribution center workers employed under a quantified performance quota are being cheated out of workplace protections, this bill would establish various new wage and hour protections specifically for such employees.
 Specifically, it would prohibit such a "quota" (as defined) system that counts against the quota reasonable time spent (a) accessing and using a restroom or adequate hydration; (b) documenting or reporting an employer's violation of the Labor Code; or (c) taking any legally mandated rest, recovery or meal period.